 A major open question is whether an ancestral mechanism for Hox/ParaHox regulation can be deduced, which would provide both a fundamental insight into animal development and reveal the starting point from which the current regulatory diversity evolved.
 Understanding ParaHox regulation is a key route to achieving this goal.
 Since the split into Hox and ParaHox clusters occurred early in animal evolution , comparisons of ParaHox and Hox regulation can potentially reveal what is conserved between these sister clusters and hence what mechanisms were involved in control of these genes in the earliest animals, with these fundamental mechanisms then underpinning all subsequent evolution.

-The project will continue our work on the use of reporter gene transgenics to characterise potential regulatory elements from both amphioxus and Ciona.
-This will enable direct comparison of an intact and a dispersed ParaHox cluster.
-Reporter construction will be aided by bioinformatic comparisons of these genomic loci across the invertebrate chordate genome sequences that are already available.
+The project will continue our work on the use of reporter gene transgenics to characterise potential regulatory elements from amphioxus, Ciona, and chick.
+This will enable direct comparison of a single intact cluster to a dispersed ParaHox cluster, and to a post-2R WGD cluster.
+Reporter construction will be aided by bioinformatic comparisons of these genomic loci across the chordate genome sequences that are already available.
 Minimal regulatory elements will be isolated via deletion mapping of reporters and candidate transcription factors deduced via bioinformatic analyses, comparisons to expression databases and site-directed mutagenesis and/or in vitro binding assays.
 This will establish what regulatory factors are operating across the ParaHox genes, potentially throughout the chordate phylum, and will form the basis for comparisons to regulation of the Hox genes to establish whether the same fundamental regulatory mechanisms might be operating across the animals.

 The student will obtain training in cutting-edge techniques in molecular biology, embryology, bioimaging and bioinformatics and be part of the enthusiastic and vibrant research communities across the University of St Andrews, benefitting from complementary strengths, strong links and close proximity of the different parts of the School of Biology as well as related Schools and institutes.

-Informal enquiries should be made to Dr David Ferrier (email@example.com).
+Informal enquiries should be made to Dr David Ferrier ([Email Address Removed]).